by Barry Keate

 Meanwhile, an extract of Ginkgo biloba leaves was first developed by the Dr. Willmar Schwabe Company of Germany in 1965.
 The product became available under the trademark name, Tebonin.
 A concentrated, more highly purified extract was then developed and offered under the trademark Tanakan in 1974.
 Since then, Ginkgo Biloba Extract (EGb) has become the most studied herb in the world.
 In the 1970s, 80s and 90s there were numerous world-wide studies conducted with this herb on it’s effectiveness for tinnitus, the great majority of which were very favorable.4 It was also found to reduce symptoms of Meniere’s disease.5 Additionally, zinc has been found to be helpful in reducing tinnitus.6

 Arches Tinnitus Relief Formula® includes pharmaceutical-grade Ginkgo biloba, chealted zinc and deodorized garlic.
 You can read an in-depth discussion of the science behind Arches Tinnitus Formula in our Tinnitus Information Center.
+You can also view a head-to-head comparison in our article Compare Arches Tinnitus Formula and Lipo-Flavonoid.

 1 – Williams HL, Maher FT, Corbin KB, et al. Eriodictyol glycoside in the treatment of Meniere’s disease.
 Ann Otol Rhinol Laryngol.
 1963 Dec;72:1082-101.